tinydew4/gitbookio-documentation/import/README.md

 [gitbook-convert](https://github.com/GitbookIO/gitbook-convert) is smart enough to divide a big document into chapters and sub-chapters, based on the document's structure.
 Thus, each first-level header of the original document will be converted to a chapter.
 If a chapter contains second-level headers, a folder instead of a new file is created for this chapter.
 This folder will contain each sub-chapters.

 In a chapter's folder, a `README.md` file containing the chapter preface is created.
 The whole content before the first second-level header is considered to be a chapter preface.
-The same rule apply for the whole content before the first first-level header which is used as the book's preface.
+The same rule applies for the whole content before the first first-level header which is used as the book's preface.

 For `.docx` documents, [gitbook-convert](https://github.com/GitbookIO/gitbook-convert) will also export all included images into the `assets/` folder.